cchaas-uwaterloo/UW-SDIC_2D_CAD_projection_defect_transfer/ReadMe.md

 - currently points are added at intervals that are a fraction of the distance between the original points
 - this affects the pose estimation because some regions of the structure outline clouds are more dense and are weighted more heavily in the Ceres solver
 - points should be added to the original point sets at regular intervals
+5. Automatically find and label structure onlines and defects in camera images and CAD drawings (likely a separate project)

 There are also several minor changes to the source code identified with @todo tags that could (probably should) be made.